vdaas/vald/docs/user-guides/cluster-role-binding.md

     name: vald
 ```

-Please note that if you disable these configuration, the [Vald Discoverer](../overview/component/discoverer.md) will not work, and the Vald cluster will not be functional.
+Please note that if you disable these configurations, the [Vald Discoverer](../overview/component/discoverer.md) will not work, and the Vald cluster will not be functional.

-If you want to modify or disable these configuration, you need to grant the [cluster role configuration](https://github.com/vdaas/vald/blob/main/k8s/discoverer/clusterrole.yaml) and bind it to the Vald Discoverer to retrieve required information to operate the Vald cluster.
+If you want to modify or disable these configurations, you need to grant the [cluster role configuration](https://github.com/vdaas/vald/blob/main/k8s/discoverer/clusterrole.yaml) and bind it to the Vald Discoverer to retrieve required information to operate the Vald cluster.

 ## Customize cluster role configuration on Cloud Providers